 For those who prefer keeping their feet on the ground, the RÉSO underground network is also the world’s largest, with over 32 kilometres of linked shops, hotels, restaurants and universities used by over 500,000 people daily.

 A directory of game-changing transportation organizations and institutes

-Montréal is home to a rapidly-growing sector of clean transport innovators, and their work is changing the face of how we get from points A to B. Here’s a list of some worth keeping an eye on.
+Montréal is home to a rapidly-growing sector of clean transport innovators, and their work is changing the face of how we get from points A to B. Keep your eyes on these organizations: